fabricio-moura/fabricio-moura/README.md

 - 👋 Hi, I’m Fabrício
-- 👀 I’m interested in Java and C#
+- 👀 I’m interested in Java and Node
-- 🌱 I’m currently learning Java and react
+- 🌱 I’m currently learning Node and react
 - 📫 How to reach me rmoura.fabricio@gmail.com

 <!---